mheberger/delineator/README.md

 ## Citation

-If you use `delineator` in your research, please cite:
+If you use `delineator` in your research, please cite the project homepage, this GitHub repository.
+Here's a BibTeX entry:

 ```bibtex
 @software{delineator,